VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 18 The union of all polygons defines the available area for path planning.](./assets/Polygon2.png)
 >Figure 18 The union of all polygons defines the available area for path planning..

+If the AGV is using the corridor information for free navigation and it cannot determine a path inside these allowed navigation space, it is recommended  to signal MC that the vehicle isn't able to move further on by setting an appropriate error.
+It is up to MC how to deal with these specific error.

 ## <a name="Actions"></a> 6.8 Actions